Jim Rugg

 Jim Rugg (born February 1, 1977) is an American cartoonist and illustrator from Pittsburgh known for his tongue-in-cheek evocation of 1970s-era comics and pop culture.
 His graphic novels and comics collections include Street Angel, Afrodisiac, The P.L.A.I.N.
 Janes and Janes in Love, One Model Nation, and The Guild.

 Rugg has also produced short comics for VH1, New York magazine, True Porn, Meathaus, Cinema Sewer, Strange Tales, the SPX Annual, Project: Superior, Dark Horse Presents, and the Next Issue Project.

+Rugg also co-hosted the YouTube channel Cartoonist Kayfabe with fellow Pittsburgh native cartoonist Ed Piskor.

 Biography

-Rugg's influences include Frank Miller, Erik Larsen, David Lapham, Jack Kirby, David Mazzuchelli, Mike Mignola, the Hernandez brothers, Robert Crumb, Dan Clowes, Chris Ware, and Julie Doucet.
+Rugg was born in the town of Connellsville, Pennsylvania and moved to Pittsburgh.
+His art influences include Frank Miller, Erik Larsen, David Lapham, Jack Kirby, David Mazzuchelli, Mike Mignola, the Hernandez brothers, Robert Crumb, Dan Clowes, Chris Ware, and Julie Doucet.
 Rugg is also inspired by television shows like The Office and Arrested Development, the films of Wes Anderson, Kōbō Abe’s writing, Todd Hido’s photography, and Toba Khedoori's drawings and paintings.
 He has a BFA in graphic design and painting from a small liberal arts college.

 While working as a graphic designer, Rugg met and began working with writer Brian Maruca.
 The result, Street Angel, was self-published as a mini-comic, where it eventually found its way to the publisher Slave Labor Graphics.
 The first five issues of Street Angel were collected as a trade paperback by SLG Publishing in 2005.

 After the cancellation of a video game project and The P.L.A.I.N.
 Janes series in 2008, Rugg considered leaving the comics business.
 His fortunes began turning around in 2009, when he began working on Image Comics' One Model Nation and Dark Horse Comics' The Guild.

 In 2010 Rugg (along with co-writer Maruca) released Afrodisiac, collecting stories previously published in anthologies along with new material.
 (The character first appeared in the pages of Street Angel).
 The book is a detailed pastiche of 1970s "trash" culture, especially the blaxploitation heroic archetype.
 The titular hero is an over-the-top '70s-era, kung fu-fighting pimp character depicted in adventures that cross multiple comics styles, from space aliens and flying saucers to dinosaurs to Richard Nixon to Hercules to giant monsters to Dracula.
 Afrodisiac's production design faithfully evokes the visual style of old comic books, down to faded color schemes and wrinkled, creased covers.

-Since 2018, Rugg has co-hosted Cartoonist Kayfabe, a YouTube channel focusing on '90s and independent comics, with fellow Pittsburgh native Ed Piskor, occasionally Tom Scioli, and other acclaimed cartoonists.
+On March 30, 2024, Rugg announced that he had decided to end his professional relationship, such as Cartoonist Kayfabe, with Ed Piskor as a result of allegations against Piskor.
+Because of a number of factors, Piskor committed suicide two days later.

-He currently teaches in the MFA Visual Narrative program at the School of Visual Arts.
+Rugg currently teaches in the MFA Visual Narrative program at the School of Visual Arts.